REVOLUTIONARY ENERGETICS MIXER FOR PROPELLANTS, EXPLOSIVES & PYROTECHNICS

 Two energetic co-crystal systems have been investigated under pressure using neutron powder diffraction – 2(CL20):HMX, and nitroguanidine:2-hydroxy-3,5-dinitropyridine (NQ:DNP).
 The 2(CL-20):HMX co-crystal was prepared with a ResoDyn LabRAM Resonant Acoustic Mixer using a published method.

 Dry Powder Coating of Energetic Materials: Feasible or Futile?
-(2015 Technical Interchange Presentation)
+(2015 Technical InterChange Presentation)

 Resodyn Acoustic Mixers